 Our Schools Recommendations Scheme offers early entry and guaranteed accommodation and scholarship opportunities for eligible students.
-You can apply for early entry based on your Year 11 results and recommendations from your school through the SRS.
+Current Year 12 students can apply.
+Applicants can be considered for early entry based on your Year 11 results and recommendations from your school through the SRS.

 Your HSC is still a great way to get into uni so it’s important that you continue to work hard but don’t worry - there’s more than one way in.

 Your ATAR is important, but it isn’t all that matters.
 This program rewards students who have excelled in certain HSC subjects related to your degree with an early offer.

 ATAR and Selection Rank